jessebmiller/treacherous-winds/src/magic.md

 ## [Natural](./magic/natural.md) Magic of [Rangers](./playbooks/ranger.md), Wardens, and Druids.

 Natural magic is the art of mutuality and cooperation with nature.
-It risks loss of humanity, becoming feral, drowing in the depth and immediacy of the wild.
+It risks loss of civilized humanity, becoming feral, predatory, drowing in the depth and immediacy of the wild.